 Stevia is a sugar-free sweetener derived from Stevia Rebaudian.
 This is more commonly known as the stevia plant.
-Since it is natural, it maintains nutrients through the whole process.
+Since it is natural, it maintains nutrients throughout the whole process.

 Another added benefit of this sweetener is that it contains no calories.
-This makes it an excellent coco sugar sub for calorie-conscious people.
+This makes it an excellent substitute for calorie-conscious people.